···

 No Exit Ramp

-Disguised as Productive
+Disguised as Useful

 It feels like problem-solving, but the same ground gets covered without progress.

-Overthinking and spiraling often go hand in hand.
 When the thoughts start escalating, it can quickly become an anxiety spiral that feeds on itself.

 When Thoughts Start Spiraling